jlvsjp/chcooky/README.md

-# Get chrome cookies by command line.
+# Get chrome （and likely browser） cookies.

 In default, chrome program path and data path has been set up according to running system.